Frandito-A/hello-world/README.md

 Technology is ever-changing; therefore, I'll forever keep on learning and improving.
 Today March 3rd 2023 @ 11:00pm, I Just finished watching
 the first video "scratch" from the free Harvard Cs50 course which was very edifying, and informative.
 I am doing self-studying/self-learning for now.
-Then I plan on enrolling in a web developer 10 months bootcamp program at NYU SPS.
 I am looking forward to seeing my progress along the way because I envision myself working in the tech world as a successful SWE.
 See it all paid off.

 Everything is possible!
 A toast to a new adventure, as well as a succesful career!